-Graduates find work in the private sector as estimators, purchasers, quantity surveyors or architectural / structural drafters or detailers, using the latest in CAD technology.
-They may also find employment as assistants in architectural design offices or in construction field offices.
-In the public sector, they may find employment in many government agencies, or as building inspectors / code enforcement officials.
+Graduates find work in the private sector as assistants in architectural design offices, construction engineering or construction site offices.
+They may also find employment as estimators, purchasers, quantity surveyors or architectural / structural modelers, drafters, or detailers, using the latest CAD technology.
+In the public sector, they may find employment in many government agencies, as building inspectors, plans examiners, chief building officials, zoning examiners, and building code advisors.